jobigutenburg02/e-commerce-website-frontend/README.md

 This is the **frontend** part of a full-stack e-commerce website, built using **React** and **Vite**.
 It provides a fast, responsive, and modern user interface for browsing products, adding them to cart, and placing orders.

 ---
+## Before Getting Started

+Visit [my backend repo](https://github.com/jobigutenburg02/e-commerce-website-backend/) and follow the steps mentioned in the repo.
+Then you can proceed with the below steps for running the frontend code.

 ## Getting Started